You can fail your driving test if you drive too slowly. This is because overcaution is a sign that you are not confident behind the wheel.

-This is not the case.
+However, this is not the case.

 The purpose of a driving test is to measure your ability to operate a vehicle.
-If you fail to demonstrate that you are able to keep up with the flow of traffic, then your instructor may fail you.
+If you fail to demonstrate that you are able to keep up with the flow of traffic, then your instructor might fail you.

-If that is the case, then there is a good chance that you might be a hazard to other road users.
+If that is the case, then there is a good chance that you might pose a hazard to other road users.

 Jittery drivers are not good drivers.